Best Consignment Stores in Chicago That Pick Up (2026)

 The problem is that most consignment stores in Chicago still operate on a drop-off model.
 You haul items to their shop, they put a price tag on it, and you hope someone walking by decides to buy it.
 That works for some people.
 But if you have large furniture, a lot of items, or simply no interest in playing moving company, you need a different approach.

-This guide breaks down every major consignment and resale option available in Chicago in 2026 — from full-service pickup to DIY marketplaces.
+This guide breaks down every major consignment and resale option available in Chicago in 2026, from full-service pickup to traditional drop-off shops.
 Each one gets an honest look at what it does well, what it doesn't, and who it's actually best for.

 Here's how it works:

-1. We come to your home.
+- We come to you.
 Our team schedules a visit, walks through with you, and catalogs everything you want to sell.
 We photograph each item, note condition, and handle all the details.

 Pros